SeanRooooney/proposals/015-kafka-topic-encryption.md

 # Proxy-Based Kafka Per-Topic Encryption

-*Provide a brief summary of the feature you are proposing to add to Strimzi.*

 The goal of this proposal is to provide topic-level encryption-at-rest for Kafka such that distinct encryption keys can be used for different topics.
 A core library is proposed which is deployed into a proxy.
 Proxies can flexibly be deployed in a variety of topologies and require no changes to Kafka clients and brokers.
-All encryption/decryption takes place at the proxy, an unencrypted topic's messages pass through the proxy without being changed and without paying any performance penalty.
+All encryption/decryption takes place at the proxy.
+An unencrypted topic's messages pass through the proxy without being changed and without paying any performance penalty.

 This proposal is based on a complete, working implementation.